 The Instrument sections contains settings related to your musical instrument:

 The type of instrument you want to find chords for.
-The supported instrument types are guitar, ukulele, and mandolin.
+You can choose between the pre-defined instrument types Guitar, Ukulele, and Mandolin, and the user-defined Custom instrument type.

-How your instrument is tuned.
-For each instrument type, there is one or more pre-defined tunings, and the last entry lets you define a custom tuning.
+For each of the the pre-defined instrument types, there is one or more pre-defined tunings, and the last entry lets you define a custom tuning.
+For the Custom instrument type, there is only a custom tuning.
 When the custom tuning is selected, the pitch of each string can be adjusted in steps of one semitone by pressing theand buttons.

-By default, Chordopia prefers voicings where the strings are fretted near the saddle, on low-numbered frets.
-If you like to play higher up on the neck, you can change this setting to a fret number of your choice, and Chordopia will list voicings near that fret first.
+By default, Chordopia prefers voicings where the strings are unfretted (open chords) or fretted on low-numbered frets (near the nut).
+If you like to play higher up on the neck, you can change this setting to a fret number of your choice, and Chordopia will prioritize voicings near that fret.

 When the Auto play switch is turned on, any time a new chord or voicing is selected, it is immediately played through the speaker or headphones.
 When off, you need to tap the speaker button to play them.